WHAT IS A TRUNK SHOW?

 Your jewelry should reflect the type of wedding you are having.
 If you are having a small, informal wedding, such as a daytime affair, keep your jewelry simple.
 If you are having a large, formal wedding, opt for more detailed and elaborate jewelry.

 Make sure your jewelry complements the neckline of your gown.
 If your dress is strapless or has a low neckline, this is a perfect opportunity to showcase a fabulous necklace and earrings.
 If you are wearing a high neckline, forego the necklace and focus on elaborate earrings instead.
+Modern brides with low back dresses opt for detailed jewelry that drapes down the back.

 NOTES ABOUT NECKLACES